janus-idp/operator/docs/admin.md

 kubectl get -n backstage-system configmap default-config > my-config.yaml ``

-- modify any part of it (yes, it could be fairly big file)
+- modify the file in your editor of choice

 - apply the updated configuration to your cluster